The Energy Savings for Business Program is open to a wide range of businesses. Examples include but are not limited to:

 You will be required to disclose additional sources of funding from other programs, such as the Building Energy Retrofit Accelerator (BERA) Program in Edmonton.
 We also advise checking with the other funding sources as they may have additional conditions, limitations, or requirements.

-The City of Edmonton launched the Building Energy Retrofit Accelerator (BERA) Program, which is a new incentive program that provides financial incentives for efficiency upgrades to commercial and institutional buildings.
+The City of Edmonton launched the Building Energy Retrofit Accelerator (BERA) Program, which is an incentive program that provides financial incentives for efficiency upgrades to commercial and institutional buildings in Edmonton.
 To learn more, please head to the Program website.

-For Participants with facilities in Edmonton that meet the eligibility requirements of both programs, participants can apply to both programs to access additional funding up to a total of 50% of total eligible costs for measures in both programs.
-More information will be available shortly on the respective program websites.
-In the meantime, participants may proceed to start applications ESB and any funding limitations will be clearly communicated.
-Sign up for Program updates to receive up-to-date Program Information.
+For Participants with facilities in Edmonton that meet the eligibility requirements of both programs, participants can apply to both programs independently to access additional funding up to a total of 50% of total eligible costs for overlapping measures in both programs.
+Where overlapping measures exist, we welcome eligible projects to consider accessing funding from both programs.
+For more information on incentive stacking and details on how to access both programs, please view the ESB-BERA Incentive Stacking Process document.

 We learned from previous programs and from participant feedback, and are delivering an easy, streamlined, program with an expanded efficiency and onsite generation measures list.
 Quicker turnaround times for application decisions mean you can get to work and get your incentives faster.
 Lower-administrative costs also means more money delivered to Albertans in the form of incentives.
 The Participant Terms and Conditions have been simplified to only include legal requirements, and all supplemental information is now in the Program Guidebook.